mslinn/sbt-ethereum-docs/docs/overview.md

      eth ~> set ethAddress := "0xc33071ead8753b04e0ee108cc168f2b22f93525d"

      ```
-     (Do not forget to replace the hex string above with your own Ethereum address!)
+     Remember to replace the hex string above with your own Ethereum address!

 ## Using Infura's Ethereum nodes
 `eth-command-line` and `sbt-ethereum` can work with any Ethereum node.